pingcap/docs/tidb-cloud/connect-via-standard-connection-serverless.md

 > **Tip:**
 >
-> To learn how to connect to a TiDB Cloud Dedicated cluster via public endpoint, see [Connect to TiDB Dedicated via Public Connection](/tidb-cloud/connect-via-standard-connection.md).
+> To learn how to connect to a TiDB Cloud Dedicated cluster via public endpoint, see [Connect to TiDB Cloud Dedicated via Public Connection](/tidb-cloud/connect-via-standard-connection.md).

 To connect to a TiDB Cloud Serverless cluster via public endpoint, take the following steps: